merase/Support-tickets/Support-responses.md

 Thank you for reaching out to GitHub, My name is Michael and I shall be taking ownership of this ticket.

 In this scenario, there are a couple of options;
-1. GitHub Repo Sync Option which allows to sync with current repository.
+1. GitHub Repo Sync Option which allows syncing with the current repository.
 For a step by step guide on how to use this option kindly check this link for the [GitHub Repo Sync](https://github.com/marketplace/actions/github-repo-sync).

-2. Git Sync Action option which allows to push to a remote repository.
+2. Git Sync Action option which allows pushing to a remote repository.
 For a step by step guide on how to use this option kindly check this link for the [Git Sync](https://github.com/marketplace/actions/git-sync-action).

 3. GitHub Desktop option which provides a GUI.
 For a step by step guide on how to use this option kindly check this link for the [GitHub Desktop](https://help.github.com/en/desktop/contributing-to-projects/syncing-your-branch).